-Are you wondering how to pay debt off with no money?
-You might be facing a situation where your family has no money, you might have low income, or you’re just barely living pay cheque to pay cheque.
-Paying debt off fast might seem like the best solution, but no matter how hard you try, it’s just not realistic.
+Are you wondering how to pay off debt with no money?
+Maybe you’re in a situation where you or your family have a budget that’s barely holding together and are living pay cheque to pay cheque.
+The best way to overcome this challenge might seem like paying off your debt fast, but no matter how hard you try, it’s just not realistic.

-When You Can’t Pay and You’re Worried About Your Credit Rating
+When You Can’t Pay Off Debt and Are Worried About Your Credit Rating

-When you can’t make your payments, your biggest worry might be that you’re falling so far behind that your credit rating will go down.
-And it’s true, if you can’t make your payments, or you only make partial payments, that will be reported to the credit bureaus.
-But your credit rating will recover when your situation improves.
-Your bigger concern needs to be paying your rent or mortgage and housing-related costs (e.g. bills for electricity, gas, water, etc.), buying groceries, having money for medication and other essentials, as well as keeping gas in your car so that you can get to and from work.
+When you can’t make the payments to pay off your debt, your biggest worry might be that you’re falling so far behind you’ll have a bad credit rating.
+It’s true that credit bureaus will know if you can’t make your payments or can only make partial ones.
+But when you get back onto your feet, your credit rating will recover with you.
+Your priority right now is paying your housing costs (rent, mortgage, utilities, etc.), buying groceries, and having money for medicine and other essentials like your transportation to work.

 Each Province Has Rules Around Debt Collection